rownakabdullahomi/TaskLy_TaskManagement_Server/readme.md

 ---

 ## ✨ Short Description
 Welcome to the backend server of **TaskLy**, a feature-rich task management system built using the **MERN stack**.
-This server handles core functionalities like user authentication, task management, and drag-and-drop task reordering.
+This server handles core functionalities like user authentication, task management, track overdue tasks and drag-and-drop task reordering or chnging categories.

 ---

 ## 🌟 Features

 - 🔐 **User Authentication**: Manage users securely.
-- ✅ **Task Management**: Create, update, delete, and reorder tasks.
+- ✅ **Task Management**: Create, update, delete, and reorder tasks by drag and drop.
+- 📌 **Track Overdue Tasks**: Track overdue tasks based on due dates.
 - 🔄 **Drag-and-Drop Support**: Reorder tasks dynamically.
 - 📊 **Task Categorization**: Organize tasks into "To-Do," "In Progress," and "Done."
 - 📁 **MongoDB Database**: Store and manage task data efficiently.